alexashalenina/alexashalenina/README.md

 **Teaching Assistant in Economics, 2022**

+•	Consultations

-•	Consultations and managing questions of the students, home assignment writing and checking, communication with students and managing the organization tasks
+•	Home assignment writing and checking

+•	Communication with students and managing the organization tasks

 **Teaching Assistant in Academic English, 2022-2023**